mbruel/ngPost/README.md

 # ngPost

 command line usenet poster for binaries developped in C++/QT</br>
-it is designed to be as fast as possible and offer all the main features to post data easily and safely.
+it is designed to be as fast as possible and offer all the main features to post data easily and safely.</br>
+since v1.1, a minimalist GUI as been added

 Here are the main features and advantages of ngPost:

 -   it can use **several servers** (using config file) with each **several connections** (supporting ssl)
 -   it is spreading those connection on **several threads**.
 By default the number of cores of the station but you can set the number if you fancy.
--   it is using **asynchronous sockets** on the upload threads
+-   it is using **asynchronous sockets** in the upload threads
--   it is **preparing the Articles on the main Thread** (Yenc encoding) so the upload threads are **always ready to write** when they can. (each connections has 2 Articles ready in advance)
+-   it is **preparing the Articles on the main Thread** (yEnc encoding) so the upload threads are **always ready to write** when they can. (each connections has 2 Articles ready in advance)
--   it is **limiting the disk access** to the minimum by opening the files to post only once in the main Thread and process it sequentially
+-   it is **limiting the disk access** to the minimum by opening the files to post only once in the main Thread and processing them sequentially one by one (no need to open several files at the same time)
--   it is doing **full obfuscation of the Article Header** (subject and msg-id)
+-   it can do **full obfuscation of the Article Header** (subject and msg-id)
 -   it is generating a **random uploader for each Article Header** (from) but can use a fixed one if desired
 -   it is of course **generating the nzb file**
 -   it can support **multiple files** and **multiple folders**